abhinandnm/AIRDRAW/README.md

 #  AirDraw:  AI-Powered Air Drawing

-**AirDraw** is a web-based drawing application that allows you to paint in thin air using your hand gestures or your mouse
+**AirDraw** is a web-based drawing application that allows you to paint in thin air using your hand gestures or your mouse.
-- Just a fun side quest project.
+Just a fun side quest project.
 Some parts are AI-assisted; my role was mostly the idea, debugging, and deployment.
 Built purely for fun, learning, and experimenting with random stuff.

-Some parts are AI-assisted
 **Live Preview: https://airdraw-delta.vercel.app/**

 ##  Key Features